Gomel region: Geography

-Gomel Region borders Mogilev Region on the north, Brest Region on the west, Russia (Bryansk Oblast) on the east and Ukraine (Chernihiv Oblast, Kyiv Oblast and Zhytomyr Oblast) on the south and southeast.
+Gomel region borders Mogilev region on the north, Brest region on the west, Russia (Bryansk oblast) on the east and Ukraine (Chernihiv oblast, Kyiv oblast and Zhytomyr oblast) on the south and southeast.

 Demography

 Economy

-The processing industry is represented by alcohol, alcoholic beverage, wine, beer and soft drinks, vegetable-drying and canning industries.
+The processing industry is represented by alcoholic beverages, such as wine and beer, soft drinks, as well as the vegetable-drying and canning industries.
 Mazyr is home to one of Belarus' major oil refineries.

 Transport

-Gomel Region is a major transport hub.
+Gomel region is a major transport hub.
 Major railway junctions include Gomel, Zhlobin, and Kalinkavichy.
-Gomel is located at the intersection of the highways 95E Odessa – Kyiv – St. Petersburg, Bakhmach – Vilnius, and M10 Bryansk – Brest.
+Gomel is located at the intersection of the highways 95E Odesa–Kyiv–St. Petersburg, Bakhmach–Vilnius, and M10 Bryansk–Brest.
 River transport is also common in the region with regular navigation on the Pripyat, Dnieper and Berezina rivers.

 Tourism

-The number of travel agencies in Gomel Region has grown from 21 in 2000 to 54 in 2010.
-Main tourist destinations of the region are Pripyatsky National Park and Gomel.
+The number of travel agencies in Gomel region has grown from 21 in 2000 to 54 in 2010.
+The main tourist destinations of the region are Pripyatsky National Park and Gomel.